Blizzard/s2client-docker/README.md

     cd build && ./all.sh
 ~~~

-This builds the API and puts binary artifacts into the build-mount volume.
+This builds the API and puts binary artifacts into the build volume.

 4. Test the containers